Fifth Centenary Celebrations

 NB: Anniversary lectures for the Autumn Term 2018 are currently being organised.
 Details to follow.

-In the last week of June, Scott Field – where a marquee will be erected – will become our focus with major events complimenting a unique timetable for all students across the rest of the campus.
+In the last week of June, a marquee will be erected to host major events complementing a unique timetable for all students across the rest of the campus.
 This will consist of a host of fun and exciting events – all infused with a Quincentennial flavour: